-In 2022 30% of the UK wheat crop was used for milling, with 42% of the UK area growing Nabim group 1 and 2 varieties.
+In 2014 17% of the UK wheat crop was used for milling, with 25% of the UK area growing Nabim group 1 and 2 varieties.
 Approximately 50% of the milling wheat is used to produce bread, 10% for biscuit and 2% cakes.

-Recently the UK has had a 1m tonne exportable wheat surplus, with two major bioethanol plants in Northeast England having a major impact on the demand dynamics of the UK wheat market.
+Historically the UK has had a 2-4m tonne exportable wheat surplus, however three major bioethanol plants in Northeast England are likely to have a major impact on the demand dynamics of the UK wheat market.
+The Ensus biorefinery on Teesside started production in January 2010, and is due to be followed by the Vivergo plant later in 2010 and Vireol in 2011, both located on Humberside.